 Durability & Stability

-As you’d expect from a pair of well designed and well-tested boots, the Hedgehogs have exceptional support and stability.
-The Vibram Trek XS Outsole is more than capable of downhill descents on unpredictable terrain, with the multi-directional lugs ensuring you’re not going to end up on a surprise muddy slip n’ slide.
+The Hedgehogs have exceptional support and stability as you’d expect from a pair of well designed and well-tested boots.
+The Vibram Trek XS Outsole is more than capable of downhill descents on unpredictable terrain.
+The multi-directional lugs ensure you’re not going to end up on a surprise muddy slip n’ slide.

 I’ve personally found the outsole to be extremely durable, with almost no signs of wear, which is amazing considering I’ve worn these boots on 10+ hikes.
 The North Face has also engineered a TPU Heel plate and implemented their own ESS Snake Plate into the boots, which ensures your foot is able to move naturally without compromising support.

 The Hedgehog Hike II’s feature a leather upper, which provides exceptional waterproofing, but they also have that little yellow Gore-Tex tab which is synonymous throughout the outdoor industry.
 Anyone who’s used Gore-Tex knows how good it is, and these boots are no exception.

 I always wear merino hiking socks with these boots and can vouch for the breathability of the boots.
 Considering the boots are leather, the breathability of the boots surprised me.
 I’ve had leather boots in the past which didn’t breathe well and basically became mini saunas for your feet.
 When you’re hiking 8 hours a day with sweaty feet, it’s not fun.

 Whether you’re a newbie to hiking or an experienced outdoorsman looking to replace your old thrashed boots, The North Face Hedgehog Hike II’s have to be considered as your next boot.
 Whilst they’re on the higher end of the pricing scale for boots, having supported, dry and pain-free feet on a hike is priceless.

 These boots have constantly surprised me in the time I’ve had them.
 Following the break-in period, they have been almost flawless.
-The only negative I have found is the weight, but hey, when has that ever stopped you buying a good boot that you know will last for many years?
+The only negative I have found is the weight, but hey, when has that ever stopped you from buying a good boot that you know will last for many years?

 Nick bought these boots for himself and sent in this review to We Are Explorers purely to share his thoughts.
 The views are entirely his own.